cycheng/parallel-8queens/README.md

     * http://en.wikipedia.org/wiki/Eight_queens_puzzle

 * TODO :
-    * Cleanup code !
-And use all threads !
     * Estimating each thread's loading, i.e. how many path they traversed, I want to think how to do load balence between them (important!)